slashe2/VALORANT-EXAMPLE/README.md

 This is an example of Valorant made by using "valorant-api.com".
 > https://valorant-api.com/

-Patch Notes was made using "playvalorant.com/".
+Patch Notes was made by using "playvalorant.com".
 > https://playvalorant.com/page-data/ko-kr/news/tags/patch-notes/page-data.json
 # Language
 You can change language by changing parameter in url